 Youth Development Services

-We serve over 100 children, teens, and transitional-aged youth each year through culturally attuned, trauma-informed programming focused on wellness, creative expression, and leadership.
+We serve over 100 children, teens, and transitional-aged youth each year with culturally attuned, trauma-informed programs that promote wellness, creative expression, and leadership.

-CERI’s Youth Development Services began in 2008 in response to community concerns about the impact of neighborhood violence on young people.
-Today, CERI serves over 100 children, teens, and transitional-aged youth each year through culturally attuned, trauma-informed programming focused on wellness, creative expression, and leadership.
-Services include mentorship, tutoring, arts-based groups, therapy, and care coordination.
+CERI’s Youth Development Services began in 2008 in response to community concerns about the impact of neighborhood violence on children and grandchildren.
+Today, CERI services include mentorship, tutoring, arts-based groups, therapy, and care coordination.

 Core Programs